 Schedule: 9:00am to 8:00pm, every day except Sundays.
 During the festival in July: 10:00am to midnight every day.

 Rates: €2/km per person €2 for the reservation of a trip within the city, €3 for a trip outside the city walls.

 Reservations at +33 6 37 36 48 89 www.velociteavignon.com

 The Baladines: the city centre’s electric shuttles

-    The Baladine is a 100% electric shuttle, with a silent and non-polluting engine, cruising within the city walls via an immutable route.
+The Baladine is a 100% electric shuttle, with a silent and non-polluting engine, cruising within the city walls.
 Ideal for the narrow streets of the historical city centre of Avignon, the Baladine is the size of a car with the capacity of a public transport vehicle: 7 seats.
-It can be hailed at any point on its route by the wave of a hand.
-Ideal for families, people parked on the outskirts of the city and walkers carrying heavy bags.

-    Shuttle buses between the large car parks outside the city walls and the city centre
+Shuttle buses between the free car parks outside the city walls and the city centre

 The town council has built two large car parks outside the city walls.
 These are free, supervised and linked every 10 minutes to the town centre via free shuttle buses: